smart-mobile-software/arisedocs/docs/source/android.rst

     // Initialize the arise library
     String authKey = "9c51b5e8f06ebd26728f29954365098f052c68c8";
+    String appName = "MyApp";
-    Arise.initialize(getApplicationContext(), authKey);
+    Arise.initialize(getApplicationContext(), authKey, appName);

-Replace the value of authKey by your own key.
-You can find it at the top of your dashboard.
+Replace the value of the key and the app name by your own key and your application name.
+You can find it on your dashboard.

 4. Get the experiment value
 ---------------------------